 As for which project has a better claim on being an "intensional" analysis of functions and relations, I cannot say.
 Nor, presumably, does it matter.
 For one thing, the very theory of correspondence I am proposing will among other things obviate the worth of such terms as "intensional" and "extensional."
-A79 More important is to recognize the essential difference, and compatibility, between the two accounts.
-As suggested in fig-ure 16, the distinction between fine-grained ("intensional") and coarse-grained ("extensional", or piece-wise) analyses is orthogonal to the question of effectiveness or computation.
+More important is to recognize the essential difference, and compatibility, between the two accounts.
+As suggested in figure 16, the distinction between fine-grained ("intensional") and coarse-grained ("extensional", or piece-wise) analyses A79 is orthogonal to the question of effectiveness or computation.
 We can thus classify the standard set-theoretic model of functions and relations as coarse-grained and non-effective, recursive theory as coarse-grained but effective, and the theory of algorithms as fine-grained and effective.
-A theory of correspondence then occupies its rightful place as the fourth possibility: a fine-grained but non-effective theory of relationship.
+A theory of corresponsemantic purposes for which it was designed.
+One of the most fundamental facts about most genuine semantic relations, such as reference, is that they are not computed, in any coherent sense of that word.
+When I say "Bach died in 1750," and thereby refer to a long-dead composer, nothing happens in order to make the reference work; it just is.
+It is thus entirely to be expected that semantical examples should push us towards a fine-grained but non-computational analysis of structured A80 correspondence.